Kožlí (Písek District): Sights

 The northern part of the large park of the Orlík Castle extends into the territory of Kožlí.
-It includes the Schwarzenberg Tomb, built in the Neo-Gothic style in 1875–1877.
-It contains the remains of several members of the cadet branch of the House of Schwarzenberg, the most notable being Field Marshal Prince Karl Philipp of Schwarzenberg (1771–1820).
+It includes the Schwarzenberg Tomb, built in the neo-Gothic style in 1875–1877.
+It contains the remains of several members of the cadet branch of the Schwarzenberg family, the most notable being Field Marshal Prince Karl Philipp of Schwarzenberg (1771–1820).
 The tomb is not open to the public.